Parallel Polis

-Parallel Polis is a socio-political concept created by Czech political thinker and dissident Vaclav Benda in connection with the informal civic initiative, Charter 77.
+Parallel Polis is a socio-political concept created by Czech political thinker and dissident Václav Benda in connection with the informal civic initiative, Charter 77.
 Benda and other philosophers sought to build a theoretical framework for social events in dissident circles.

 Social structure

 The alternative culture, or underground, was described in Parallel Polis in 1978 for the first time.
 A political scientist, Benda noticed the emergence of a new social structure in artistic and intellectual circles as a tool to escape the totalitarian communist regime and detected the following pillars of the new "field":